ksyx/turingopt/README.md

-- Run the result postprocessing pipeline script with templates in `scripts/scheduled_worker` **in the directory containing `analysis_results/`**, or schedule the execution of these scripts with `sbatch -b` or systemd timer file.
+- Run the result postprocessing pipeline script with templates in `scripts/scheduled_worker` **in the directory containing `analysis_results/`**, or schedule the execution of these scripts with SLURM by using `sbatch -b` or with systemd by enabling the timer service using
+  `systemctl enable --now turingwatch.scheduled_worker.timer`, after modifying `systemd/turingwatch.scheduled_worker.{timer,service}` and copying to `/etc/systemd/system`.
 - Directly untar the tarball and manually send email using `mail -t <<< $(cat username.mail.header username.mail)`